Welcome to the Georgia Chapter of IEC

 Our Vision: IEC members are viewed as professionals who produce quality projects and work on time and on budget.

-Incorporated in 1974, the Georgia Chapter is celebrating its 35th year and currently has 37 contractor members and 17 partner members across the state.
-Nationally, there are over 3,500 members with 47 chapters.
+Incorporated in 1974, as of 2016 the Georgia Chapter has 43 contractor members and 20 partner members across the state, and membership continues to grow.
+Nationally, there are over 3,000 members with 50 chapters.
 The National IEC (www.ieci.org) celebrated 50 years in 2007.

-The territory of the Georgia Chapter covers the majority of the state of Georgia except the Atlanta metro, which is the Atlanta Chapter (www.iecatlanta.org) and the Northwest corner of Georgia, making it one of the largest territories of any chapter within the IEC.
+The territory of the Georgia Chapter covers the majority of the state of Georgia except the Atlanta metro, which is the Atlanta Chapter (www.iecatlanta.org) and the Northwest corner of Georgia.
+In 2015, the chapter expanded to include the old Tri-State area, adding 9 counties from Georgia and 5 from Tennessee; making it one of the largest territories of any chapter within the IEC.
 The Georgia Chapter provides apprenticeship training, as well as, continuing education training in 7 areas across the state (excluding Atlanta): Northwest Georgia, Augusta, Columbus, Macon, Savannah/Statesboro, Albany and Valdosta.

 - View IEC Georgia's 3-year strategic plan here.